alvaroandresgarayromero/designpatternsheeet/README.rst

         $ docker-compose --version

 - Build image, and run Docker container:
-    Any new or existing files that are added/modified are automatically updated in the active container or vice-versa.
+    This may take a couple of minutes during the first time

     .. code-block:: bash

-        # This may take a couple of minutes when running for the first time
         $ sudo docker-compose up

 - Running C++ application with the CLI: